Painting on Location

 I've marked the Center Line, the Horizon Line and made a few triangles from outstanding location points.

 The work on the left was photographed at 3:00, I had a lot of guests show up and I can't talk story and paint.
 This is the end of the first day's painting.
+This is a thinking mans sport, but I make time to talk.

 This is an amazing media.
 It's so quick to set so it's easy to layer upon.
 But at the same time, it will wipe clean and change colors if you take two or three wet strokes over the set paint.
 This is because of how the set color re-dissolves so quickly.

-My paintings are a series of mistakes that I am continually correcting until I'm finished,
+My paintings are a series of mistakes that I am continually correcting until I'm finished.

 Set and dry are two different things here.
 Usually the setting is after the dry to the touch, like in fresco.
 Here with wax and damar it is quickly dry to the touch but very re-dissolvable.
 This makes it very easy to work into or on top of the painting.
 Easy to change or wipe clean.